 Selected Publications and Working Papers

 - Galinsky, A.D., Magee, J.C., Rus, D., Rothman, N.B., and Todd, A.R.
 (2013).
-Accelerating with Steering: The Synergistic Benefits of Combining Power and Perspective-Taking, Accepted at Social Psychology and Personality Science.
+Accelerating with Steering: The Synergistic Benefits of Combining Power and Perspective-Taking, In Press at Social Psychology and Personality Science.

 - Blader, S., & Rothman, N.B.
 (2013).
 Paving the Road to Preferential Treatment with Good Intentions: Empathy, Accountability and Fairness, Journal of Experimental Social Psychology, 50, 65-81.

 - Rees, L., Rothman, N.B., Lehavy, R., & Sanchez-Burkes, J. (2013).
 The Ambivalent Mind Can Be a Wise Mind: Emotional Ambivalence Increases Judgment Accuracy, Journal of Experimental Social Psychology, 49, 360-367.

 - See, K.E., Morrison, E.W., Rothman, N.B., & Soll, J.B.
 (2011).
 The detrimental effects of power on confidence, advice taking, and accuracy, Organizational Behavior and Human Decision Processes, 116, 272-285.

 - Rothman, N.B.
 (2011).
 Steering Sheep: How Expressed Emotional Ambivalence Elicits Dominance in Interdependent Decision-Making Contexts, Organizational Behavior and Human Decision Processes, 116, 66-82.

 - Wiesenfeld, B.M., Rothman, N.B., Wheeler-Smith, S.L., & Galinsky, A.D.
 (2011).
 Why fair bosses fall behind.
 Harvard Business Review.
 July-August, 2011.